Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 After shaking their hands to befriend them, Ashley asked in her soft voice, “Do you have any questions?”

 Piper’s hand shot up.
 “I’ve got a bunch.
-What does each of the attributes mean in the character sheet?
-What does it mean to go up a Rank?
-What’s the best way to increase the level of the Orbs?
+What does each of the Attributes mean in the character sheet?
+How are they different than Stats?
+What’s the best way to increase the Rank of the Orbs?
 What-“

-“Woah, hold on there buddy,” Trist said, putting a hand on his shoulder.
-“Let her answer before asking more.”
+“Whoa, slow down there, buddy.”
+Trist clapped a hand on his shoulder.
+“Let her answer one before you ask another.”

 Piper blushed and looked away.
 “Thanks,” he mumbled.
 Ashley realized what she said and blushed as well.
 An awkward silence settled between them.
 Syn couldn’t help but smile.